fortunkam/aks-dev-sample/readme.md

 ## AKS Deploy (from developer machine)

+Setup the ingress controller
-Note `deploy-aks.yaml` will need to be updated with the correct acr name If not created at same time will need to attach ACR to AKS (az aks attach-acr?)
+API will also be available as http://<ingres_public_ip>/api/WeatherForecast Note `api/deploy-aks.yaml` will need to be updated with the correct acr name If not created at same time will need to attach ACR to AKS (az aks attach-acr?)

     kubectl apply -f "deploy-aks.yaml"